“The Beauty of Not Belonging”, by Eizelganger (6 minutes), is this holiday Sunday’s appetizer.

 There is some material about this in my books, particularly Chapter2 of the DADT 1 books, about the banter that went on in the barracks in 1969 when I was in the Army.
 There was a saying “The razor is the great equalizer” (here, “The Barber Is the Great Equalizer” although that didn’t really happen, and is pretty much stalled commercially by Covid.)
 There is also the matter of the “Tribunals” (hazing) in Chapter 1 (this goes back to 1961 and wouldn’t happen today).
 You can visit ASMR Italian and Turkish barbers on YouTube ("no talking") to your hearts' content.

 In any case, the woman in the video made some challenges, offering $1 million in charity donations for bodily shame that “real” men normally find unacceptable.
+(She mentions tattoos, but they don't happen, at least in sight.)
 Straight women do that.
 John was safer wearing a dark t-shirt, not something with buttons.
 He drew a cultural line at really playing Samson (I guess I should listen to Saint-Saens's opera soon.)
 When I was dating women (in 1971) before “my second coming”, well, “they” wanted me to wear beads and become a hippy to cover up my physical and esthetic bodily shortcomings.